🇪🇸 Ahora disponible en español | Now available in Spanish →

 Months 3–6: Acceleration

 This is where significant changes become visible.
-Most patients have lost 10-15% of their starting body weight by month 6.
+Many patients experience significant weight reduction by month 6.
 Blood pressure, cholesterol, and blood sugar markers often show meaningful improvement.
-Your doctor may adjust the protocol based on your progress.
+Your provider may adjust the protocol based on your progress.

 Month 6+: Maintenance & Optimization

-You and your doctor discuss long-term strategy.
+You and Your provider discuss long-term strategy.
 Some patients continue GLP-1 therapy at a maintenance dose.
 Others may taper off with a structured plan.
 The goal is always sustainable results — not just a number on a scale.
 Ongoing monitoring ensures you keep your progress.

 Honest Conversation